CodeAlpesh/angular/angular-security-course/1-signup/README.md

 ### Using Session (Stateful way)
 #### TODOs:
 * Once user is created, identify request are coming from same user for authorization etc.
 * Solution: Use cookie backed session implementation to track logged in user.
+Cookie is speaial header which browser send with every request to server.
     * Use crypto.randomBytes for generating session id that is hard to guess
         * **Refactoring**: Node callback based API calls will lead to nesting of callbacks.
         * Use async / await feature of typescript ... async calls will be executed asynchronously but code will not have nesting.
 With asyc / await code reads like synchronous style code - easy read ... less boiler plate.